-- d) TAWS Inhibits - Objective: To verify that the pilot is aware of the conditions under which certain functions of GPWS are inhibited. - Criteria: The pilot should demonstrate knowledge and understanding of the various GPWS inhibits including: - A means of silencing voice alerts - A means of inhibiting ILS glide path signals (as may be required when executing an ILS back beam approach). - A means of inhibiting flap position sensors (as may be required when executing an approach with the flaps not in a normal position for landing). - A means for inhibiting the FLTA and PDA functions. - A means for selecting or deselecting the display of terrain information. - Together with appropriate annunciation of the status of each selection.
+Objective:To verify that the pilot is aware of the conditions under which certain functions of GPWS are inhibited.

+Criteria: The pilot should demonstrate knowledge and understanding of the various GPWS inhibits including:

+- (a) A means of silencing voice alerts; - (b) A means of inhibiting ILS glide path signals (as may be required when executing a ILS back beam approach); - (c) A means of inhibiting flap position sensors (as may be required when executing an approach with the flaps not in a normal position for landing); - (d) A means for inhibiting the forward looking terrain avoidance (FLTA) and premature descent alert (PDA) functions; - (e) A means for selecting or deselecting the display of terrain information; - (f) Together with appropriate annunciation of the status of each selection.

-2) Operating Procedures
+(ii) Operating Procedures

 The pilot should demonstrate the knowledge required to operate the GPWS avionics and interpret the information presented by GPWS.
+This may be incorporated as part of a type of endorsement course.
 This training should address the following topics:

-- a) Use of controls - Objective: To verify that the pilot can properly operate all GPWS controls and inhibits. - Criteria: Demonstrate the proper use of controls including: - The means by which, before flight, any equipment self-test functions can be initiated. - The means by which GPWS information can be selected for display. - The means by which all GPWS inhibits can be operated and what the consequent annunciation mean with regard to loss of functionality. - b) Display Interpretation - Objective: To verify that a pilot understands the meaning of all information that can be enunciated or displayed by GPWS. - Criteria: The pilot should demonstrate the ability to properly interpret information enunciated or displayed by GPWS including:
+A. Use of controls

+Objective: To verify that the pilot can properly operate all GPWS controls and inhibits.

+Criteria: Demonstrate the proper use of controls including:

+- (a) The means by which, before flight, any equipment self-test functions can be initiated. - (b) The means by which GPWS information can be selected for display; - (c) The means by which all GPWS inhibits can be operated and what the consequent annunciation mean with regard to loss of functionality.

+B. Display Interpretation

+Objective:To verify that a pilot understands the meaning of all information that can be annunciated or displayed by GPWS.

+Criteria: The pilot should demonstrate the ability to properly interpret information annunciated or displayed by GPWS including:

+- (a) Knowledge of all visual and aural indications that may be seen or heard; - (b) Response required on receipt of a caution; - (c) Response required on receipt of a warning; - (d) Response required on receipt that partial or total failure of GPWS has occurred (including annunciation that the present aircraft position is of low accuracy).

+C. Use of Basic GPWS or Use of the Forward Looking Terrain Avoidance Function Only.

+Objective:To verify that a pilot understands what functionality will remain following loss of the GPWS or of the forward looking terrain avoidance function.

+Criteria: The pilot should demonstrate knowledge of the following:

+- (a) How to recognise uncommanded loss of the GPWS function, or how to isolate this function, and what level of CFIT protection then remains (essentially, the forward-looking terrain avoidance function). - (b) How to recognise uncommanded loss of the forward-looking terrain avoidance function, or how to isolate this function, and what level of CFIT protection then remains (essentially, basic GPWS).

+D. Crew Co-ordination

-- Knowledge of all visual and aural indications that may be seen or heard. - Response required on receipt of a caution. - Response required on receipt of a warning. - Response required on receipt that partial or total failure of GPWS has occurred (including annunciation that the present aircraft position is of low accuracy). - c) Use of Basic GPWS or Use of the Forward Looking Terrain Avoidance Function Only. - Objective: To verify that a pilot understands what functionality will remain following loss of the GPWS or of the forward looking terrain avoidance function. - Criteria: The pilot should demonstrate knowledge of the following: - How to recognise uncommanded loss of the GPWS function, or how to isolate this function, and what level of CFIT protection then remains (essentially, the forward looking terrain avoidance function). - How to recognise uncommanded loss of the forward looking terrain avoidance function, or how to isolate this function, and what level of CFIT protection then remains (essentially, basic GPWS). - d) Crew Co-ordination - Objective: To verify that the pilot adequately briefs other crew members on how GPWS alerts will be handled. - Criteria: The pilot should demonstrate that the pre-flight briefing addresses procedures that will be used in preparation for responding to GPWS cautions and warnings including: - What action will be taken, and by whom, in the event that a GPWS caution and/or warning is issued. - How multi-function displays will be used to depict GPWS information at take-off, in the cruise, and for the descent, approach, landing (and any go-around).
-(This will be in accordance with procedures specified by the operator, who will recognise both that it may be more desirable that other data is displayed at certain phases of flight, and that the terrain display has an automatic 'popup' mode in the event that an alert is issued.)
+Objective:To verify that the pilot adequately briefs other crew members on how GPWS alerts will be handled.

+Criteria: The pilot should demonstrate that the pre-flight briefing addresses procedures that will be used in preparation for responding to GPWS cautions and warnings including:

+- (a) What action will be taken, and by whom, in the event that a GPWS caution and/or warning is issued. - (b) How multi-function displays will be used to depict GPWS information at take-off, in the cruise, and for the descent, approach, landing (and any go- around).
+(This will be in accordance with procedures specified by the operator, who will recognize both that it may be more desirable that other data is displayed at certain phases of flight, and that the terrain display has an automatic 'popup' mode in the event that an alert is issued.)

+E. Reporting Requirements